 Set on approximately 7ha of gardens, has been in use since 1966.

 Further information on burials can be obtained from the Mount Gambier Public Library.
-A free comprehensive guide to the historical sites of Mount Gambier is available from "The Lady Nelson".

 Includes Mount Gambier’s earliest places of worship and many historic buildings.